Oh Saving Victim (O salutaris Hostia)

 The political prisoners’ cell block in Santiago Prison was established when they transferred many people from the National Stadium in October or November 1973.

-Our block was close to the block where the constitutionalist officers of the Chilean Air Force (FACH) were being held, including
+Our block was close to the block where the constitutionalist officers of the Air Force were being held, including

 Most of the choir members were much older than me.
 Its director was a political prisoner and had been a deacon in his youth.
 The choir sounded nice.

 I remember this because I’d never sung a song of this kind before.
 I was a complete atheist.
-I also felt an inner reluctance: how were we going to sing religious canticles if what we normally sang were revolutionary songs?
+I also felt an inner reluctance: how were we going to sing religious songs if what we normally sang were revolutionary songs?

-We sang 'O salutaris Hostia" at a number of events organised by the political prisoners, including one when we went and sang to the common prisoners.
+We sang 'O salutaris Hostia' at a number of events organised by the political prisoners, including one when we went and sang to the common prisoners.
 We felt we had done a good deed.

 Published on: 23 October 2015

-Quae coeli pandis ostium
+quae coeli pandis ostium

-Da robur, fer auxilium.
+da robur, fer auxilium.

 Uni trinoque Domino

-Sit sempiterna gloria
+sit sempiterna gloria

-Qui vitam sine termino
+qui vitam sine termino

-Nobis donet in patria.
+nobis donet in patria.